madve2/uppp-pixabay-for-office/README.md

 ### Directly from the Office Store

-The add-in is being published, stay tuned!
-In the meantime, you can "sideload" it to start using it – see the next section.
+1. Open a new document in Word or PowerPoint
+2. On the _Insert_ tab, click _Office Add-ins_
+3. Click _Store_, and just search for Pixabay
+4. Click the _Add_ button next to _Pixabay images_

+Alternatively, you can get it from [https://appsource.microsoft.com/en-us/product/office/WA104381335?tab=Overview](https://appsource.microsoft.com/en-us/product/office/WA104381335?tab=Overview)

 ### Sideloading

-Until the add-in becomes available in the Office Store, you can sideload it to start using it.
+If you want to load a development version of the add-in, you will need to sideload it.
 It only takes a few minutes to complete these steps.

 You can use the add-in with Office Online, or with the desktop apps on Windows or macOS, or even with iPad.